konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

 ```

 3. Run the *pushimages.sh* script to push the applications images to the registry specified during the *transform* phase.
-For this step, you are required to log in to your Docker registry.
+For this step, it is required to log in to your Docker registry.
 * To log in to `quay.io` run `docker login quay.io`.
 * To log in to IBM Cloud `us.icr.io` registry refer [here](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_access#registry_access_apikey_auth_docker).